Autumn Budget 2025: when it is and what will it contain?

 The Chancellor announced in last year’s Autumn Budget that private pensions would be included in the scope for inheritance tax (IHT) from April 2027.
 But rumours suggest she could be preparing to make further changes to the tax.

-First reported by The Guardian, the Treasury is said to be considering a lifetime cap on the value of gifts that can be made before death, a tactic some people use to try to reduce their eventual IHT bill.
+The Guardian has reported that the Treasury is said to be considering a lifetime cap on the value of gifts that can be made before death.

 Under current rules, there’s no overall cap on how much you can gift tax-free during your lifetime, as long as you survive seven years after making the gift.
 A cap would place a limit on how much can be passed on during your lifetime.